nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/setup_en.md

 - "Signaloscope" in the "Tools" and "Signal" categories
 - "Scout" in the "Tools" category
 #### Knowledges
-- "Tornado Knowledge", "progression": true
+- "Tornado Knowledge"
-- "Jellyfish Knowledge", "progression": true
+- "Jellyfish Knowledge"
-- "Teleporter Knowledge", "progression": true
+- "Teleporter Knowledge"
-- "Anglerfish Knowledge", "progression": true
+- "Anglerfish Knowledge"
 #### Tools
-- "Launch Codes", "progression": true, "category": ["Basics"]
-- "Scout", "progression": true, "category": ["Basics", "Tools"]
-- "Scout Photos", "progression": true, "category": ["Basics", "Tools"]
+- "Launch Codes" in the "Tools" category
+- "Scout" in the "Tools" category
+- "Scout Photos" in the "Tools" category
+- "Signaloscope" in the "Tools" and "Signal" categories
 #### Bonus:
-- "Meditation", "useful": true, "category": ["Bonus"]
-- "Landing Camera", "useful": true, "category": ["Basics", "Bonus", "Tools"]
+- "Meditation"
+- "Landing Camera" in the "Tools" category
 #### Signals:
-- "Signaloscope", "progression": true, "category": ["Basics", "Tools", "Signal"]
-- "Signal > OW Ventures", "progression": true, "category": ["Signal"]
+- "Signal > OW Ventures"
-- "Signal > Quantum", "progression": true, "category": ["Signal", "Quantum"]
+- "Signal > Quantum"
-- "Signal > Distress", "progression": true, "category": ["Signal"]
+- "Signal > Distress"
-- "Signal > DeepSpace", "progression": true, "category": ["Signal"]
+- "Signal > DeepSpace"
 #### Quantum:
-- "Quantum Rule > imaging", "progression": true, "category": ["Quantum"]
+- "Quantum Rule > imaging"
+  - You need the scout + scout photos to make use of this one.
-- "Quantum Rule > entanglement", "progression": true, "category": ["Quantum"]
+- "Quantum Rule > entanglement"
-- "Quantum Rule > sixth location", "progression": true, "category": ["Quantum"]
+- "Quantum Rule > sixth location"
-- "Quantum Moon key Fragment", "count": 5
+- "Musical Instrument", "count": 5
-  (Currently filler items, Might make those needed for ending if run is too short)
+  - (Currently filler items, Might make those needed for ending if run is too short)
 #### TRAPS:
-- "forced Meditation", "count": 3, "category": ["Trap"]
+- "forced Meditation", "count": 3
+  - Ignore if you don't have the "Meditation" item
-- "Disabled Ship controles 'Till next loop/meditation", "count": 3, "category": ["Trap"]
+- "Disabled Ship controles 'Till next loop/meditation", "count": 3
-- "Minor Damage to ship", "count": 3, "category": ["Trap"],
+- "Minor Damage to ship", "count": 3
+  - You define by yourself what counts as minor/major damage
-- "Major Damage to ship", "count": 2, "category": ["Trap"],
+- "Major Damage to ship", "count": 2
 #### Visits
+- "Seen Coords"
-- "Seen Coords", "progression": true
+- "Seen WarpDrive"
-- "Seen WarpDrive", "progression": true
+- "Seen Solanum"

 ### Regions
 (think of those has super category that have item requirements before you can do any location in them)
-- Default or no region
+##### "Tutorial"
+  The one you start in.
 ##### "Space"
   requires: "Launch Codes"
 ##### "Quantum Trials":